PabloRNC/discord-streams-bot/README.md

 Here is the official [github repository](https://github.com/PabloRNC/twitchapi) and [page](https://pablornc.github.io/twitchapi).

-:::warn
+> [!WARNING]

-Currently this package is in beta as it doesn't support all the kinds of events but the event we need for this bot is fully supported so don't warn about it.
+> Currently this package is in beta as it doesn't support all the kinds of events but the event we need for this bot is fully supported so don't warn about it.
 The latest realease which has been fully tested is 1.0.0-beta.18 but it doesn't incorpores all the features we need so we will use the latest beta which is 1.0.0-beta.23, don't worry because it will work at every moment.
 It's about time that the package exits from beta.
 ### @twitchapi/helix

 This is another make created by me which we are going to use it to make request to the Twitch API.
 We are not directly installing it as is used by the `@twitchapi/eventsub` package and we are using the client created for the package to make the request.